exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 #=> [2]
 ```

-If you want to clear the list (ie: all the items in the list), then you can use the `clear` function.
-It does not take any parameter as input but will remove all the elements in the list.
+If you'd like to remove all the items from the list you can use the `.clear()` method.
+It does not have any parameters.

 ```python
 ex_list = [1, 2, 3]